 all_captions_seq = tokenizer.texts_to_sequences(all_captions)

-We will then pad all sequences to the be
+We will then pad all sequences to the same length as the longest one and split the data into training and testing.

 from sklearn.model_selection import train_test_split